 Has the question "Should I have another baby?" crossed your mind?
 Many parents eventually find themselves faced with the decision of whether to have another baby, or whether their family is complete.
 It can be a difficult decision for many, often fueled by a variety of factors from emotions to logistics.

 But preparing for a baby is also largely a financial decision.
 In fact, many people rely on their financial situation as the determining factor in starting a family and also in expanding their family.
 In this article, we’ll share a few questions to ask yourself when weighing the costs of another baby.

 The cost of raising a child

-Data from the U.S. Department of Agriculture shows that the average cost to raise a child is $233,610 (or $284,570, if you account for inflation).
+Data shows that the average cost to raise a child is approximately $310,605.
 This number factors in all of the necessities to raise a child, such as food, shelter, and transportation, but it doesn’t factor in the cost of college.

 Obviously, these numbers aren’t concrete.
 Some parts of the country have significantly higher costs of living than others.
 Additionally, some families live more frugally than others, either by choice or necessity.